CRUSTACEA : Decapoda : Polybiidae | CRABS, SHRIMPS AND LOBSTERS |

 Description: A small swimming crab reaching a carapace length of 20 – 25 mm.
 Surface of the carapace can be smooth to granular with prominent transverse ridges.
 Colour can be very varied ranging from yellow-orange to brown carapace, sometimes with central band of white or yellow, and sometimes displaying banded legs.
-Three broad, rounded frontal lobes, with the middle lobe being the widest.
+Three broad, rounded teeth on frontal region (between eyes), with the middle tooth being the widest.
 Five teeth either side of the carapace.
 The first tooth is broad and rounded, the second to fourth are smaller but still rounded, however the fifth is noticeably pointed and more prominent than the others.
 Pincers are equal in length and quite stout.
 Fifth pair of legs adapted for swimming, ending in small paddle.

 Habitat: Sandy and stony bottoms, from intertidal to 100 m